kparlar/stockwatcher/README.md

 ## Back-End UnitTest
 21 Unit Tests are written with %68 class coverage, %86 line coverage.
-This will be leverage but these test will show how i handle test cases.
+This will be leverage but these tests will show how i handle test cases.

 ![Back-End Unit Test Coverage](img/test-coverage-back-end.PNG?raw=true "Unit Test Coverage")

 ## Front-End UnitTest
 3 Unit Tests are written with %37 line coverage.
-This is just to shwo how i handle the test cases.
+This is just to show how i handle the test cases.
 There is a mock framework library used (SinonJS) and also assertion library used (Chai).
 For Test Runner Karma is prefered and Mocha Test Framework JS library is used for writing unit test in javascript.
 Sinon-stub-promise is used for Service testing stubbing promise operations.

 ![Front-End Unit Test Coverage](img/test-coverage-back-end.PNG?raw=true "Unit Test Coverage")